WNderitu/data_science_capstone_project/README.md

 ### Data Preparation

-Class Imabalance was noted in the train, val and test image subsets as shown in the charts below.
+Class Imbalance was noted in the train, val and test image subsets as shown in the charts below.
 The imbalance is severe with 96% of the objects being from the red blood cell class.
 This imbalance is inherent to human blood smears as they have more red blood cells than other cells found in blood.

 <img width="328" height="272" alt="image" src="https://github.com/user-attachments/assets/806b4cf5-4760-439a-af19-f9a34a1ab8d6" />